ooni/spec/backends/th-007-nwcth.md

     - `m`: a `DNSMeasurement`
 - algorithm:
     1. if `domain` is an IP address, add it to `m.addrs` and return
-    2. perform DNS resolution for `domain` using `https://dns.google/dns-query`
+    2. perform DNS resolution for `domain` using the same DoH resolver of previous steps
     3. on failure, fill `m.failure` and return
     4. save resolved addresses using `m.addrs`
     5. return